opendilab/DI-engine-docs/source/hands_on/dqn.rst

       Double DQN doesn't select the maximum q_value in the total discrete action space from the current network, but **first finds the action whose q_value is highest in the current network, then gets the q_value from the target network according to this selected action**.
 This variant can surpass the overestimation problem of target q_value, and reduce upward bias.

-      Double DQN can suppress the over-estimation of Q value to reduce related negative impact.
+      In summary, Double Q-learning can suppress the over-estimation of Q value to reduce related negative impact.

       .. note::
             The overestimation can be caused by the error of function approximation(neural network for q table), environment noise, numerical instability and other reasons.

-      DQN in DI-engine enables Double DQN by default, users can modify ``target_update_freq`` to control the update speed of target network, and code implementation is shown in ``TargetNetworkWrapper`` in `Double DQN code <https://github.com/opendilab/DI-engine/blob/main/ding/model/wrapper/model_wrappers.py>`_ .

     - Dueling head